yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `  accessSecretName`: name of the provisioner generated Secret containing access credentials.
 This Secret exists in the provisioner’s namespace and must be copied to the app namespace by the COSI controller.
 1. `provisioner`:  name of the provisioner that should handle this `BucketAccess` instance.
 Copied from the `BucketAccessClass`.
 1. `parameters`:  A map of string:string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.
-1. `phase`: is the current state of the Bucket:
+1. `phase`: is the current state of the `BucketAccess`:
    - *Pending*: The controller has detected the new `BucketAccessRequest` and begun provisioning operations.
-   - _Bound_: the controller finished processing the request and has bound the BucketAccess to the BucketAccessRequest
+   - _Bound_: the controller finished processing the request and has bound the `BucketAccess` to the both the `BucketAccessRequest` and to the `Bucket`.
    - _Released_: the originating Bucket has been deleted, signalling that the Bucket is ready for garbage collection.
 This will occur on greenfield Buckets once all requests referencing the Bucket are deleted.

 #### BucketAccessClass (BAC)